centomila/BitwigBuddy-Documentation/docs-site/docs/guide/bitwigbuddy/installation.md

-# BitwigBuddy Installation Guide
+# Installation Guide

-This guide will help you install BitwigBuddy properly on your system.
+Getting BitwigBuddy up and running is quick and easy.

 ## System Requirements

 - Bitwig Studio (latest version recommended)
 - Windows, macOS, or Linux operating system

-## Installation Steps
+## ⚙️ Installation Steps

-1. ⬇️ Download **_BitwigBuddy-0.9.8-beta.zip_** from the [Release page](https://github.com/centomila/BeatBuddy-Bitwig-Extension-MIDI-Drum-Generator/releases)
+1. ⬇️ Download **_BitwigBuddy-1.0.0.zip_** from the [Release page](https://github.com/centomila/BeatBuddy-Bitwig-Extension-MIDI-Drum-Generator/releases)

 2. 📂 Extract the zip to the **_/Bitwig Studio/Extensions/_** folder.
 Be sure to extract the BitwigBuddy subfolder as well.
 It contains sample custom presets as txt files.